Stopped by the Food Police: How to Respond When Somebody Comments about Your Food or Your Body

 Quick note: It might not be about you at all

-Maybe it’s about them, the motivation for their comment is really more about “I don’t know how else I’m supposed to be helping so I’m gonna try this comment.”
+Maybe it’s about them, and the motivation for their comment is really more about “I don’t know how else I’m supposed to be helping so I’m going to try this comment.”
 Or maybe making the comment makes them feel more in control of a situation they feel out of place in.

 Whatever their motivation, their intentions, thoughts, and comments are their responsibility.
 Your responsibility is how you respond.

 9. Create and practice your own strategy